TaitoUnited/full-stack-template/README.md

 You can manage environment and feature branches using taito-cli commands.
 Run `taito vc -h` for instructions.
 If you use git commands or git GUI tools instead, remember to follow the version control conventions defined by `taito vc conventions`.

-See [template wiki](https://github.com/TaitoUnited/SERVER-TEMPLATE/wiki/Version-control) for some additional information.
+See the [template wiki](https://github.com/TaitoUnited/SERVER-TEMPLATE/wiki/Version-control) for some additional information.

 ## Database migrations

-> If any of the environments do not yet contain any permanent data, you can just edit the existing deploy sql files directly and run `taito init:ENV --clean` before deploying the app to the environment.
-However, if you delete some of the existing `deploy/*.sql` files, leave revert scripts in place.
-Otherwise `taito init:ENV --clean` will fail because changes cannot be reverted.

 Add a new migration: